Advanced JavaScript Validation Logic & Patterns

 ARIA Roles, States, and Properties for Dynamic Error Messaging

-• aria-invalid="true": Applied immediately when validation fails.
+• aria-invalid="true": Applied immediately when validation fails, removed when it passes.

 • aria-describedby: Links the input to its error message container via id.